zeustamil/paulrhayes.com/source/_posts/creating-a-sphere-with-3d-css.md

 </div>
 ```

 To transform each set of panels into a circle the total number is divided by 360 to get the angle of rotation.
 Merely rotating will put all panels on top of each other, translating in the Z axis will move them out from the centre point.
-The correct translation distance so the panels slightly overlap (i.e. the circle radius) is worked out with some [simple trigonometry](http://en.wikipedia.org/wiki/Trigonometry#Mnemonics).
+The correct translation distance so the panels slightly overlap (ie the circle radius) is worked out with some [simple trigonometry](http://en.wikipedia.org/wiki/Trigonometry#Mnemonics).
 Lists are rotated in the X axis, simply the number of lists divided by 360.

 Looping through each panel for each list, the angles of rotation are gradually increased by the calculated increments and applied to the elements: